 - The Department of Health and Social Care is developing new government-to-government agreements and working with agencies to facilitate recruitment of nurses from a broader range of countries, in line with ethical recruitment practice.

 The programme offers bespoke training designed by LJMU to help participants prepare to return to nursing and work in the NHS.
-Participants are supported to secure NHS employment, initially in healthcare support workers roles, which they take up following the training and while they complete the process to become registered nurses in England.
-With support from RefuAid and TBB, participants are also offered enhanced pastoral care.
+Participants are supported to secure NHS employment, initially in healthcare support worker roles, which they take up following the training and while they complete the process to become registered nurses in England.

-So far, two cohorts made up of 34 refugees who were already living in the UK have completed the training.
-The majority of participants have started, or are soon to start, working in NHS trusts in the North West of England and we’re continuing to support the others into NHS employment.
+So far, three cohorts have completed the training.
+Participants in the first two cohorts were refugee nurses who were already living in the UK and the majority have now started, or are soon to start, working in NHS trusts in the North West of England.
+We’re continuing to support the others into NHS employment.

 International nursing associations